-The MSc Space and Branded identity has a coherent structure, with no substantial overlaps between the courses offered.
+The MSc Space and Branded identity (E - Learning) has a coherent structure, with no substantial overlaps between the courses offered.
 Core courses follow a logical sequence and Learning Outcomes are clearly stated.

-However, the MSc Space and Branded identity has not been launched yet.
+However, the MSc Space and Branded identity (E - Learning) has not been launched yet.
 Therefore, key performance indicators pertinent to this section were not available to the EEC during the site visit.
-Examples include, among others, the profile of the student population, the student progression, drop-out and pass rates, the student placement record and graduate employment information, as well as the student evaluation of the courses offered.
-Similarly, the role of stakeholders in the design of the programme was not easily decipherable, as the respective engagement processes are not yet running.
-Through our visit, however, we had the opportunity to examine the respective structures and processes that are already in place at the University and Departmental levels, the adequacy of which was noted.
+Examples include, among others, the profile of the student population, the student progression, drop-out and pass rates, the student placement record and graduate employment information, as well as the student evaluation of the offered courses.
+Similarly, the role of stakeholders in the design of the programme was not easily decipherable, as the respective engagement processes are not yet in place.
+Through our visit, however, we had the opportunity to examine the respective structures that are already in place at the University and Departmental levels, the adequacy of which was noted.